For Hospitality

 For most of human history, feet moved over uneven ground and learned from it.
 A modern kitchen floor is the opposite of that.
 Inyo is a way to give your feet the information they are missing, two hours at a time, on your own shift.

 Most inserts flatten in a month.
-Inyo is a three‑stage retraining progression: start where your feet are today, then step the stimulus down as they adapt.
+Inyo is a single matched insole paired with a retraining protocol: start where your feet are today, then let the work progress as they adapt.
 One pair, one path, made in USA.

 You are not buying comfort.
 You are buying the ability to keep doing this work in five years, in ten.
 Your feet are the career.
 Treat them like it.